canonical/bootstack-actions/README.md

 # BootStack GitHub actions

-These actions is meant to be used for unifying lint, unit and functional tests, charm and snap releases, and sonar integration in GitHub workflows.
+These actions are meant to be used for unifying lint, unit and functional tests, charm and snap releases, and sonar integration in GitHub workflows.
 At the same time, workflows that can be directly used will also be found in this repo.